 The preliminary round of global, online discussions ran from 5 May - 4 July 2014, bringing together humanitarian organizations, UN agencies, governments, businesses, academic institutions and people affected by disasters and conflicts to develop new solutions to humanitarian challenges.
-The Summary Reports of these discussions, prepared by the discussion Moderators, are online here.
+The Final Report and weekly summaries of these discussions, prepared by the discussion Moderators, are online here.

 We want all members of World Humanitarian Summit to have an enjoyable, friendly and safe experience.
 Accordingly, all site users and any contributions they make must comply with this Code of Conduct.
 By engaging with World Humanitarian Summit you accept and agree to abide by this Code of Conduct.

 Within this Code of Conduct, "contribution" means any material posted or uploaded to our websites by a member of the public, including any text, photographs, graphics, video or audio material.

 Users who violate these rules and contribution guidelines will be sent a warning message by the World Humanitarian Summit team identifying the issue at stake and notifying them of its removal.
 Users who repeat offenses after receiving warnings will be banned from the site.